Billmate/prestashop/Readme.md

 * This plugin does not currently support campaigns.
 * The automatic order activation on status change is supported from PrestaShop version 1.5 and above.
 * This module doesnt support 1.4 anymore.
+* Part credit seems to be an issue before prestashop 1.6

 ## Installation